8 landscaping improvements to increase property value

 Eileen Anderson is a realtor and garden enthusiast.
 She recently told readers in one of her posts the best way to landscape a small yard.

 Joy Bender shows readers 15 examples of how landscaping can sell your house.
 Remember that the first thing buyers are going to see is the outside of your home.
 Take some of these examples and put them to use.

 Sharon Paxon shows homeowners that landscaping doesn't stop with the flower bed and grass.
 When talking about complete home landscaping don't forget about decorating your garden to look more attractive.

-Leon Collier is a writer at an essay writing website where he delivers top essay writing service.
-His essay papers often cover topics such as pop-culture, history, travel, self-development, education, marketing, etc. When not writing, you can find him reading or playing tabletop games with his friends.
+Leon Collier is a writer at an essay writing website where he delivers top essay writing services.
+His essay papers often cover topics such as pop culture, history, travel, self-development, education, marketing, etc. When not writing, you can find him reading or playing tabletop games with his friends.
 Follow him on Twitter @LeonCollier12.